Our inboxes are overflowing with offers, promotions and email newsletters.

-Now that you know the crucial elements inside every effective email, we can shift gears and talk about how to prepare for the writing stage of your email content creation process.
+Now let’s shift gears and talk about how to write an email.
 When done right, email marketing can be one of the most influential marketing channels you have.

 In order to make a lasting impression with your emails, you need to keep your larger marketing strategy in mind.
-How you teach, share stories, and sell inside your emails should be similar to the way you market inside other marketing platforms like social media.
+How you teach, share stories, and sell inside your emails can be similar to the way you market on other marketing platforms like social media.

 Your spelling, grammar, slang, and text formatting have a lot to say about your brand and the type of content you produce.

-Your brand voice will be most successful when it stays consistent on every marketing channel, but it’s hard to reach that consistency if you aren’t sure what your brand voice sounds like now or should sound like.
+Your brand voice is most successful when it stays consistent on every marketing channel, but it’s hard to reach that consistency if you aren’t sure what your brand voice sounds like now.

 We recommend starting the brand voice process by creating a brand voice style guide with your ideal client or customer in mind.
 The brand voice style guide is a valuable resource that defines and summarizes the most important elements of your brand voice and brand story.